 You should have a humidity level in your home that falls between 45 percent and 55 percent.
 The best thing for temperature dispersion and for mold and mildew prevention is to fall between these percentages.
 Indoor humidity levels that are high tend to register at about 80 percent or greater.
 Whenever it gets much higher than this, it can be very uncomfortable and very easy to notice.

-How To Remove Humidity
+How To Manage Humidity Indoors

 One way to better manage indoor humidity and improve indoor air quality throughout the hot weather is by discontinuing the use of a humidifier.
 Instead, start using your air conditioning system to extract extra moisture from the indoor air.
 You can also use exhaust fans as well.
 This will help bring the indoor temperature down a bit while simultaneously moderating the humidity.
 When winter hits, you should: